Category: Language

 -

-The Languages of Modern Britain
+The languages of modern Britain

 The United Kingdom, despite its reputation, is home to a lot of linguistic diversity.
 With six native ethnic groups, each possessing their own language, and people moving to the UK from all over the world, this country has always been multilingual.
 I’d like to talk about what it means for a language to be British…